Felix Unger Sörum: International play

-Unger Sörum represented Sweden at the 2023 IIHF World U18 Championships where he recorded two goals and eight assists in seven games and won a silver medal.
+Unger Sörum represented Sweden at the 2023 World U18 Championships where he recorded two goals and eight assists in seven games and won a silver medal.

-He represented Sweden at the 2024 World Junior Ice Hockey Championships where he played on the third line and power play and recorded one goal and five assists in seven games and won a silver medal.
+He represented Sweden junior team at the 2024 World Junior Championships where he played on the third line and power play and recorded one goal and five assists in seven games and won a silver medal.

-On 10 May 2024, Unger Sörum was named to Sweden's roster for the 2024 IIHF World Championship.
+On 10 May 2024, Unger Sörum was named to Sweden senior team's roster for the 2024 World Championship.

-He again represented Sweden at the 2025 World Junior Ice Hockey Championships where he tied for the team lead in scoring with one goal and nine assists in seven games.
+He then represented Sweden at the 2025 World Junior Championships where he tied for the team lead in scoring with one goal and nine assists in seven games.
 He was named a top-three player for team Sweden at the tournament.

 Personal life

 Unger Sörum was born in Norway to a Norwegian father and Swedish mother, and moved to Sweden at the age of seven.
 While he does not hold a Norwegian passport, he speaks fluent Norwegian.